rust-stuco/lectures/week12/parallelism.md

 # `mpsc` ⟹ Multiple Producer, Single Consumer

-This means we can `clone` the transmitter end of the channel, and have *multiple producers*.
+This means we can `clone` the transmitter to get *multiple producers*.

 ```rust
 let (tx, rx) = mpsc::channel();